 Apps and services with Physical Web support

 Everyone is free to build their own Physical Web service/browser.
-Here are some of the most notable implementations:
+There’ve also been some notable implementations over the years, although most of them are now discontinued:

 [discontinued] Google Chrome